jmadden/NotifySamples/README.md

 ## Environment Variable Setup

-Here is the steps to set up the program environment variables.

-Replace the your_account_* with your account values.
+In the following, replace the your_account_* with your account values.
-Replace the your_phone_number with your mobile phone number.
+And replace the your_phone_number with your mobile phone number.
 Then run from command line:

     ACCOUNT_SID=your_account_SID